cbmartinez42/js-quiz/README.md

 # Description - JavaScript Quiz

-This is an original application with the intent of showcasing my work to prospective employers.
-Utilizing the knowledge gained in the first two weeks of class, researching online, getting feedback from classmates as well as my tutor, I was able to write this code from scratch.
+This is an original application utilizing HTML, CSS and JavaScript to create a short, timed quiz on JavaScript basics.

 Included in this application are: